OASIS Logo

 Both can be avoided by providing convenience operations expressing the intent of the modification and leaving the actual time slice manipulation to the service.
 These operations can then also be used with snapshot entity sets that do not allow direct manipulation of time slices.

 These convenience operations are modeled as bound actions and defined in the vocabulary for temporal data OData-VocTemporal.
-Implementations SHOULD consider the preferences return=representation and return=minimal as specified invOData-Protocol.
+Implementations SHOULD consider the preferences return=representation and return=minimal as specified in OData-Protocol, section 8.2.8.7.
 The convenience operations are atomic (all or nothing): they either succeed and produce the result described below, or they fail and do not change the temporal objects.

 All actions define a collection of entities as their binding parameter.
 This collection can be